 In winter (Dec-Feb): Sweaters, warm garment, jackets or down vest, and warm sleepwear.
 During monsoon (Jul-Sep): You will need an umbrella or raincoat, particularly in Pokhara where the rainfall is much heavier than in Kathmandu.

-Casual medium-weight cotton wear are good choice round the year.
-Sun glasses, a hat and covering for unprotected skin are all necessary in high altitude treks.
-Comfortable, durable walking shoe is must, also add an extra pair to wear around the hotel.
+Casual medium-weight cotton wear is a good choice around the year.
+Sunglasses, a hat and covering for unprotected skin are all necessary for high altitude treks.
+Comfortable, a durable walking shoe is must, also add an extra pair to wear around the hotel.

 The important is that the clothes should be comfortable and modest.
 Mostly for women long baggy walking shorts are better, but the best are loose trousers, a below-the-knee skirt will be modest.
 Men should wear shirts and long trouser (knee-length shorts are acceptable though).
 Men should never go bare-chested in the city.